How to use dates and times in Google Sheets formulas

 Use a date function

 Dates have their own family of functions that allow you to work with them in different ways.
 Below are examples of a few of them.
-These functions can be embedded inside other functions to create a formula.
+These functions can be embedded inside other functions in order to create a formula.